Roofing dumpster rental in Queens

 Asphalt Shingle Weight and Tonnage Planning

-Roofers know three-tab averages about 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck routes a 10-yard dumpster to cap the weight limit on one pickup.
+Roofers know three-tab shingles average 250 pounds per square while architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment, which is why the hooklift truck routes to a roofing dumpster with lower side walls to cap the weight limit on a single haul.
 How does that translate to a 10-yard?
-Its shorter side walls keep the tonnage inside the haul-out allowance without spilling.

 Driveway Placement for Roofing Crew Workflow

-We angle the swing-door end to face your eave, allowing the crew to ground-throw shingles directly into the can.
-Before we drop the roll-off, we place wooden planks under the rollers to protect your concrete from damage.
-We suggest a six-foot tarp perimeter for a fast nail sweep in Queens.
-Consult our roof tear-off container sizing for capacity needs and review the asphalt shingle disposal best practices guide to ensure job site safety.
+We angle the swing-door end toward the eave to keep the working lane clear during your project in Queens.
+Before we set the roll-off, we place Driveway Boards under all steel rollers to protect your concrete.
+This ensures a clean workspace; we also suggest a six-foot tarp perimeter for an easy nail sweep.
+Consult our roof tear-off container sizing and the asphalt shingle disposal best practices guide for additional project planning tips.

 Drop angle